infor-design/enterprise-wc/src/ids-upload-advanced/notes.md

 ### Triggered on IdsUploadAdvancedFile (ui-element)

-- `beginprocess` Triggered when file sent to in-process.
+- `beginupload` Triggered when file sent to in-process.
 - `abort` Triggered when file get abort.
 - `error` Triggered when file get error.
 - `complete` Triggered when file complete uploading.